Key points

-- Jaw pain is a common issue that can result from various causes, including dental problems, muscle tension, TMJ disorders, trauma, and diseases.
+- Jaw pain can be caused by various factors, including dental issues, muscle tension, TMJ disorders, trauma, and certain diseases.

-- Diagnosis of jaw pain involves a thorough assessment by a healthcare professional, taking into account the patient's medical history, symptoms, and physical examination findings.
+- Diagnosing jaw pain involves a comprehensive assessment by a healthcare professional, considering the patient's medical history, symptoms, and physical examination findings.

 - Preventive measures include adopting lifestyle habits that minimize jaw strain and reduce stress levels.
 Immediate medical attention is necessary in certain situations, like persistent pain, change in jaw movement, or associated symptoms like fever and swelling.